netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 Other lines in this file you can ignore for now.

 :::note
-You may need to remove all the comments in the override file as they may conflict with the parsing done by docker-compose
+If you run into issues, try removing all the comments in the override file as they may conflict with the parsing done by docker-compose
 :::